survivejs/webpack-book/manuscript/developing/04_linting.md

 ## Conclusion

 In this chapter, you learned how to lint your code using webpack in different ways.
-It is one of those techniques that yields benefits over the long term.
+It's one of those techniques that yields benefits over the long term.
 You can fix possible problems before they become actual issues.

 To recap: